bcvancouver/CMPUT404-assignment-css-hell/README.md

 Part 1
 ======
+Changed title and paragraph font to Georgia
+Added padding for paragraph
+changed line spacing
-Pride and Prejudice: Changed title and paragraph font to Georgia, added padding for paragraph, changed line spacing, changed text size for both title and paragraph.
+changed text size for both title and paragraph.